Delaware Medicaid / Diamond State Health Plan Plus Long Term Care Programs, Benefits & Eligibility Requirements

 Financial Requirements

 Delaware residents have to meet an asset limit and an income limit in order to be financially eligible for nursing home coverage through Delaware Medicaid.
-For a single applicant in 2023, the asset limit is $2,000, which means they must have $2,000 or less in countable assets.
+For a single applicant in 2025, the asset limit is $2,000, which means they must have $2,000 or less in countable assets.
 Countable assets include bank accounts, retirement accounts, stocks, bonds, certificates of deposit, cash and any other assets that can be easily converted to cash.
-An applicant’s home does not always count as an asset (see the red box below for more details), and there are other non-countable assets like funeral trusts and Medicaid-approved annuities.
-The 2023 income limit for a single applicant is $2,285 / month.
-Almost all income is counted – IRA payments, pension payments, Social Security benefits, property income, alimony, wages, salary, stock dividends, etc. COVID-19 stimulus checks and Holocaust restitution payments are not considered income.
-However, Delaware Medicaid beneficiaries who reside in nursing homes are only allowed to keep $50 / month of their income as a “personal needs allowance” and must give the state the rest to help offset nursing home costs.
+An applicant’s home does not always count as an asset (see the How Medicaid Treats the Home section below for more details), and there are other non-countable assets, like Irrevocable Funeral Trusts and Medicaid Compliant Annuities.

-For married applicants with both spouses applying, the 2023 asset limit for nursing home coverage through Delaware Medicaid is $3,000 combined, and the income limit is $4,570 / month combined.
-For a married applicant with just one spouse applying, the 2023 asset limit is $2,000 for the applicant spouse and $148,620 for the non-applicant spouse, and the income limit is $ 2,285 / month for the applicant.
-The income of the non-applicant spouse is not counted.
+For married applicants with both spouses applying, the 2025 asset limit for nursing home coverage through Delaware Medicaid is $3,000 combined, and the income limit is $2,417.50/month per spouse.
+For a married applicant with just one spouse applying, the 2025 asset limit is $2,000 for the applicant spouse and $157,920 for the non-applicant spouse, thanks to the Community Spouse Resource Allowance.
+The 2025 income limit is $2,417.50/month for the applicant, and the income of the non-applicant spouse is not counted.
+Married Delaware Nursing Home Medicaid recipients are also required to give most of their income to the state.
+They are allowed to keep $50/month as a personal needs allowance and enough to make Medicare premium payments.
+In addition, they are allowed to keep enough income to make any allowable spousal income allowance payments to financially needy spouses who are not enrolled in Medicaid.

 Functional Requirements

 The functional, or medical, criteria for nursing home coverage through Delaware Medicaid is needing a Nursing Facility Level of Care (NFLOC), which means the applicant requires the kind of full-time care that can only be provided in a nursing home.
-The state will administer a functional assessment of applicants to determine if they do require that level of care.
-An applicant’s ability to complete the Activities of Daily Living (mobility, bathing, dressing, eating, toileting) and the Instrumental Activities of Daily Living (such as shopping, cooking, cleaning, and laundry), as well as their cognitive function, are taken into consideration.
+To determine if an applicant requires a NFLOC, the state will evaluate their ability to complete the Activities of Daily Living (mobility, bathing, dressing, eating, toileting) and the Instrumental Activities of Daily Living (cleaning, cooking, shopping, paying bills, etc.), as well as any cognitive or behavioral issues.
+This can include Alzheimer’s disease and other dementias, but a diagnosis of Alzheimer’s or dementia does not guarantee a NFLOC designation.

-Delaware Medicaid Home and Community Based Service (HCBS) Waivers Eligibility Criteria
+Delaware Home and Community Based Services (HCBS) Waivers Eligibility Criteria

 Financial Requirements

-Delaware residents have to meet an asset limit and an income limit in order to be financially eligible for Home and Community Based Service (HCBS) Waivers.
-For a single applicant in 2023, the asset limit for HCBS Waivers in Delaware is $2,000, which means they must have $2,000 or less in countable assets.
+Delaware residents have to meet an asset limit and an income limit in order to be financially eligible for Home and Community Based Services (HCBS) Waivers.
+For a single applicant in 2025, the asset limit for HCBS Waivers in Delaware is $2,000, which means they must have $2,000 or less in countable assets.
 Countable assets include bank accounts, retirement accounts, stocks, bonds, certificates of deposit, cash and any other assets that can be easily converted to cash.
-An applicant’s home does not always count as an asset (see the red box below for more details), and there are other non-countable assets like funeral trusts and Medicaid-approved annuities.
-The 2023 income limit for a single applicant is $2,285 / month.
-Almost all income is counted – IRA payments, pension payments, Social Security benefits, property income, alimony, wages, salary, stock dividends, etc. COVID-19 stimulus checks and Holocaust restitution payments are not considered income.
+An applicant’s home does not always count as an asset (see the How Medicaid Treats the Home section below for more details), and there are other non-countable assets, like Irrevocable Funeral Trusts and Medicaid Compliant Annuities.

-For married applicants with both spouses applying, the 2023 asset limit for HCBS Waivers in Delaware is $3,000 combined, and the income limit is $4,570 / month combined.
-For a married applicant with just one spouse applying, the 2023 asset limit is $2,000 for the applicant spouse and $148,620 for the non-applicant spouse, and the income limit is $2,285 / month for the applicant.
-The income of the non-applicant spouse is not counted.
+For married applicants with both spouses applying, the 2025 asset limit for HCBS Waivers in Delaware is $3,000 combined, and the income limit is $2,417.50/month per spouse.
+For a married applicant with just one spouse applying, the 2025 asset limit is $2,000 for the applicant spouse and $157,920 for the non-applicant spouse, thanks to the Community Spouse Resource Allowance.
+The 2025 income limit is $2,417.50/month for the applicant, and the income of the non-applicant spouse is not counted.

 Functional Requirements